 - Creative Market: affiliate program for digital products including themes and graphics ($20 minimum payout)

 Want the detailed list of specific affiliate programs you can join?
-We did the research so you don’t have to.
+I did the research so you don’t have to.
 Use the form below to download our massive list of affiliates for every niche.

 Set up your Pinterest profile

 After you join the right affiliate networks, make sure your Pinterest profile is fully set up.